rpm-software-management/dnf/doc/api_cli.rst

     One line summary for the command as displayed by the CLI help.

-  .. attribute:: usage
+  .. method:: __init__(cli)

-    Usage string for the command used as displayed by the CLI help.
+    Command constructor which can be overriden.
+The constructor is called during CLI configure phase when one of the command's aliases is parsed from `dnf` commandline. `cli` is an instance of :class:`dnf.cli.Cli.

-  .. method:: configure(args)
+  .. method:: configure()

-    Perform any configuration on the command itself and on the CLI. `args` is a list of additional arguments to the command.
-Typically, the command implements this call to set up any :class:`demands <.DemandSheet>` it has on the way the :class:`.Sack` will be initialized.
-Default no-op implementation is provided.
+    Perform any configuration on the command itself and on the CLI.
+Typically, the command implements this call to set up any :class:`demands <.DemandSheet>`, tweak the global configuration or the repository configuration.
+This method is called immediately after the CLI/extension is finished configuring DNF.

-  .. method:: run(args)
+  .. method:: run()

     Run the command.
-This method is invoked by the CLI when this command is executed. `args` is a list of additional arguments to the command, entered after the command's name on the command line.
+This method is invoked by the CLI when this command is executed.
 Should raise :exc:`dnf.exceptions.Error` with a proper message if the command fails.
 Otherwise should return ``None``.
-Custom commands typically override this method.
+Custom commands typically override this method and put their main work code here.

 .. class:: Cli